Updated by Christian Cawley on March 30th, 2017

-Use this tool to connect to other Ubuntu desktops on your network and you’ll be controlling your computer remotely.
-Nifty, right?
+Use this tool to connect to other Ubuntu desktops on your network, and you’ll be controlling that computer remotely.
 The tool can also be used to control any computer with a VNC client installed.

 Connecting From Windows

 Want to control your Ubuntu computer from a Windows computer?
 Don’t worry; it’s more than possible.
-You’ll just need to install a VNC client, such as TightVNC, on your Windows computer.
-Then you can connect to your Ubuntu machine just by entering your IP address.
-Varun wrote all about this in his article about establishing a remote desktop connection to Ubuntu from Windows.
+You’ll just need to install a VNC client, such as TightVNCViewer, on your Windows computer.
+Then you can connect to your Ubuntu machine by entering your IP address.
+Check our guide about establishing a remote desktop connection to Ubuntu from Windows for full details.

-Mac users wanting to connect to their Ubuntu machines should check out Chicken of the VNC.
+Mac users wanting to connect to their Ubuntu machines should use the built-in VNC Viewer tool.
 Again, connecting to your Ubuntu machine is a simple matter of entering your IP address, but if you’re looking for some in-depth information about using VNC on a Mac you should check out Jackson’s article on easy remote desktop support on the Mac.

 Want to connect to your Ubuntu machine while away from work?
 This is a little more tricky, but not totally impossible.
 You’re going to need a static IP, or a dynamic address from a service such as DynDNS.
 I could get into it here, but I’ve already written an article about using DynDNS to connect to your computer from anywhere with more than enough information to get you started.
 Best of all, that article already deals with VNC in a couple of examples.

 There you have it: everything you wanted to know about Ubuntu’s remote desktop feature but were afraid to ask.
 Do these tricks work for you?
 Do you have a preferred VNC client that I failed to touch on?
 Do you have any tips to share with the crew?
 Don’t be shy; comment away!